Development Guidelines¶

 Architecture¶

-See Architecture for the structural overview (CRD hierarchy, configuration model, config rendering) and Internals for runtime behavior (reconciliation lifecycle, child controller pattern, status reporting).
+See Architecture for the structural overview (CRD hierarchy, configuration model, config rendering) and Internals for runtime behavior (reconciliation lifecycle, parent-owned resource reconciliation, status reporting).
 Key points:

 - 3 pure Go packages: